mllam/neural-lam/README.md

 Once `neural-lam` is installed you will be able to train/evaluate models.
 For this you will in general need two things:

 1. **Data to train/evaluate the model**.
-To represent this data we use a concept of *datastores* in Neural-LAM (see the [Data](#data) section for more details).
+To represent this data we use a concept of *datastores* in Neural-LAM (see the [Data](#data-the-datastore-and-weatherdataset-classes) section for more details).
    In brief, a datastore implements the process of loading data from disk in a specific format (for example zarr or numpy files) by implementing an interface that provides the data in a data-structure that can be used within neural-lam.
-A datastore is the used to create a `pytorch.Dataset`-derived class that samples the data in time to create individual samples for training, validation and testing.
+A datastore is used to create a `pytorch.Dataset`-derived class that samples the data in time to create individual samples for training, validation and testing.

-2. **The graph structure** on which message-passing is used to represent the flow of information that emulates fluid flow in the atmosphere over time.
+2. **The graph structure** is used to define message-passing GNN layers, that are trained to emulate fluid flow in the atmosphere over time.
 The graph structure is created for a specific datastore.

 Any command you run in neural-lam will include the path to a configuration file